-HLPM 485 - Internship 1 to 3 credit hours.
+HLPM 485 - Internship 3 credit hours.
 The internship is a faculty-supervised experience in which the student applies theoretical knowledge of healthcare issues in practical situations.
-Each student submits a paper outlining the experience and is responsible for procuring an on-site supervisor's evaluation of his/her work.
-A minimum of 180 hours of practical experience is required for the major in Health Planning and Management.
+Each student submits a paper outlining the experience and is responsible for procuring an on-site supervisor's evaluation of their work.
+A minimum of 135 hours of practical experience is required for the major in Health Planning and Management.
 Prerequisite: Permission of instructor.
 (Offered Allen Term, Spring, Summer alternate years)